RosettaHS/OrionAPI/docs/Application Structure.md

 **[OrionAPI does not refer to this directory]**

 ## OrionAPI Integration
-OrionAPI already provides tools for modifying and accessing files and directories, but alongside these, OrionAPI also provides tools for easily interfacing with the Application's structure.
+Alongside the general tools for modifying and accessing files and directories, OrionAPI also provides tools for easily interfacing with the Application's structure.
 Internally, OrionAPI provides a struct that contains information regarding an Application and its structure:
 ```cpp
 struct OAppInfo{